jeffskinnerbox/blog/content/ideas/getting-started-with-fpv-quadcopter-goggles.md

 ## SKYZONE SteadyView X 5.8Ghz Receiver Module
-[Steadyview X][10] is the upgrade V3.3 version of steadyview receiver. this receiver merge two signals to one, avoid image tearing and rolling in multi-path environment, make image more stable and clear in challenging condition.
+[Steadyview X][10] is the upgrade V3.3 version of steadyview receiver.
+This receiver merge two signals to one, avoid image tearing and rolling in multi-path environment, make image more stable and clear in challenging condition.
 This video reciver has an [IPS screen][11] and [shuttle wheel][12], use can the shuttle wheel to set the recieved channel.